woleet/woleet-openapi-js-client/docs/ReceiptApi.md

 Get the proof receipt of an anchor (OpenTimestamps proof format).

-Use this operation to retrieve the OpenTimestamps proof receipt associated to a given anchor.&lt;br&gt; This binary file is available only once the anchor status is SENT.&lt;br&gt; This is a publicly accessible endpoint: authentication is not required to retrieve a proof receipt (but the anchor identifier need to be known).
+Use this operation to retrieve the OpenTimestamps proof receipt associated to a given data anchor.&lt;br&gt; Note that this operation is available for signature anchors.&lt;br&gt; This binary file is available only once the anchor status is SENT.&lt;br&gt; This is a publicly accessible endpoint: authentication is not required to retrieve a proof receipt (but the anchor identifier need to be known).

 ### Example